urbit/old-urbit.org/doc/hoon/lib/c.md

       |=  [a=bloq [b=@ c=@] d=@]                            ::  gate, sample: bloq, cell of @, @
       (end a c (rsh a b d))

+++cut accepts a bloq a, a cell of atoms b and c and an atom d.
-++cut takes the [++tail]() of d right-shifted ([++rsh()) by a bloq of size a, b number of times
+++cut takes the [++tail]() of d right-shifted ([++rsh()) by a bloq of size a, b number of times ??  this sentence should be different, but i'm a bit unclear on what exactly this does. perhaps the examples should be cast as @ub?

 ###Summary
 ++cut is a [jetted arm]() that creates a dry %gold gate using [|=](), whose sample takes a [bloq](), a cell of two atoms of[axil @](), labeled 'b' and 'c' respectively, and an atom of [axil @](), labeled 'd'.
 All of these lables are produced by [=, the irregular form of ^=](). ++cut then [right-shifts (++rsh)]() 'd' by 'b' number of bloqs of size 'a'. ++cut then calls the arm [++end]() to return the tail of the result of [right-shifting]() 'd'.
 The size of the tail is determined by the number of bloqs 'c' of size 'a'.